 - Political Signs: Political signs may not be mounted, posted, or affixed anywhere on University property in order to ensure state laws pertaining to electioneering and ethics are upheld at all times.

-- Candidate Speeches: Candidates for public office, upon approval by the Dean of Student Services, may offer campaign speeches in the first floor common area of the Student Union Annex.
+- Candidate Speeches: Candidates for public office, upon approval by the Assistant Vice President for University Services, may offer campaign speeches in the first floor common area of the Student Union Annex.
 Such speeches are limited to 30 minutes and may occur only once per day on days where campaign activities have been approved.

 The University recognizes the right of individuals and groups to conduct peaceful demonstrations.
 To assure demonstrations do not disrupt normal campus processes and operations, the following regulations regarding time, place, and manner will apply to individuals and groups not affiliated with the University: